Public Accounting Overview

 Full-time students can complete the 120-credit degree program in four years and the 150-credit degree program in five years.

 Interested students are admitted to the BS Public Accounting program .
 Upon completion of the 300 level accounting courses, students with a 3.0 or higher grade point average (GPA) overall and in major can switch to the combined major by making an appointment with the Accounting Chairperson

 Classes for the B.S. program are offered in the day, evening and some classes on weekends primarily at the Dobbs Ferry and Bronx campuses.

-M.S. classes are offered primarily at the Dobbs Ferry Campus in the evenings (with some of the program’s business core classes offered at all three of the college’s campuses – Dobbs Ferry, Bronx and Manhattan).
+M.S. classes are offered primarily at the Dobbs Ferry Campus in the evenings (with some of the program’s business core classes offered at all three of the University’s campuses – Dobbs Ferry, Bronx and Manhattan).